 Lifestyle and home remedies

-Visit your dentist regularly to keep your gums and teeth in good health and avoid gum disease, which in its chronic form is linked to Buerger's disease.
+- Take care of your teeth and gums.
+Visit a dentist regularly to keep gums and teeth in good health.
+Long-term gum disease is linked to Buerger disease.

 Preparing for your appointment

 You're likely to start by seeing your primary care provider.
 If you have symptoms of Buerger disease, you may be referred to a provider trained in blood vessel diseases.
 This type of health care provider is called a vascular specialist.

 Take someone along to your health care provider's visit, if possible.
 Someone who goes with you can help you remember information you're given.